kristinenono/AMA_Website/Sprint_2_README.md

 Wyatt
 a.
 What did you do yesterday?
+Nothing
 b.
 What are you planning to do today?
+Working on putting together the different points pages and looking at the auth
 c.
 Any problems are you facing?
+No

 *#2: 4.9.24*
 Carly